adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 ## Using hooks

 One thing I wanted to do was reload my ZSH config whenever I would apply changes with chezmoi.
-You can do that using scripts created your dotfile repository.
-The names of these scripts have to start with `run_`.
+You can do that with scripts in your dotfile repository.
+Their names have to start with `run_`.
 After that you can add `before_` or `after_` to indicate if they should run before changes are applied or after.
-So you'd have something like `run_after_`.
+So you'd have something like `run_after_*.sh`.

 In my case I have a `run_after_reload.sh` script that just reloads my ZSH config